Last Updated on

 - I have chosen to be happy because it is good for my health. — Voltaire

 - Keep your vitality.
 A life without health is like a river without water. — Maxime Lagacé

 - Health is the thing that makes you feel that now is the best time of the year. — Franklin Pierce Adams

 - The greatest of follies is to sacrifice health for any other kind of happiness. — Arthur Schopenhauer

 - I believe that the greatest gift you can give your family and the world is a healthy you. — Joyce Meyer

 - Life is not merely being alive, but being well. — Marcus Aurelius

-By staying healthy, you will be doing a favour to your mind and body, and also to your loved ones, who care about you and want to see you healthy and happy.
-This World Health Day, make sure you adopt a healthy lifestyle (if you haven’t already), and inspire others around you to take up healthy living as well!
+By staying healthy, you will be doing a favour to your mind and body and your loved ones, who care about you and want to see you healthy and happy.
+This World Health Day, make sure you adopt a healthy lifestyle (if you haven’t already), and inspire others around you to take up healthy living!